 - Does the contract adequately detail ownership and responsibilities?

 - Is data stored in multiple, redundant servers?

 - Does the vendor offer 192- or 256-bit encryption?

 - Will you have access to downtime tracking and updates?

 - Is there adequate database auditing?

 - Does the vendor have a documented security strategy?

 Use DDQs to simplify the process

 One of the simplest ways to engage in vendor due diligence is with a due diligence questionnaire (DDQ).
-But DDQs must be very thorough for responses to provide your organization with the information needed to properly assess and mitigate vendor risk.
+However, DDQs must be very thorough to properly assess and mitigate vendor risk.

-Check out our list of the 7 of the best DDQ examples you can find to see how organizations are using DDQs to uncover hidden risks and financial pitfalls — before making a purchase.
+Check out our list of the 7 of the best DDQ examples.
+There you can see how organizations are using DDQs to uncover hidden risks and financial pitfalls — before making a purchase.